7 of Albert Einstein's Theories that Changed the World

 7. Wave-Particle Duality

-Albert Einstein's work on the development of the quantum theory was some of the most impactful he ever accomplished.
+Albert Einstein's work on the development of the quantum theory was some of the most impactful work he ever accomplished.
 During his early career, Einstein persisted in asserting that light should be treated as both a wave and a particle.
 In other words, photons can behave as particles and as waves at the same time.
-This became known as wave-particle duality.
+This became known as the wave-particle duality.

 He is quoted as saying this on the subject, "We are faced with a new kind of difficulty.
 We have two contradictory pictures of reality; separately, neither of them fully explains the phenomena of light, but together they do."

-As we think about all of Einstein's work, we have to also consider how it has influenced those who came after him.
-Einstein's work has influenced advanced modern quantum mechanics, the model of physical time, the understanding of light, solar panels, and even modern chemistry.
+As we think about all of Einstein's work, we have to also consider how it influenced those who came after him.
+Einstein's work has influenced modern quantum mechanics, the model of physical time, the understanding of light, solar panels, and even modern chemistry.
 He relentlessly questioned the world around him.
 This is what made him great, his infinite curiosity about the world.

 The important thing is not to stop questioning.
 "Curiosity has its own reason for existing", remarked Einstein.
 Albert Einstein's accomplishments have unequivocally influenced our understanding of physics as we know it today.